CLARIAH/clariah-plus/docs/requirements/software-requirements.md

 All software *MUST* have a clear mainainer.
 The only exception is if the software is explicitly unsupported, abandoned or an initial experimental prototype not ready for adoption.
 The maintainer may be a person (or multiple) or an institution.
 The maintainer is responsible for responding to user requests, bug reports, security vulnerabilities and for releases and packaging.
+The maintainer *MUST* be specified in the formal software metadata (point 10) and *SHOULD* also be documented in the README (if not immediately obvious from context), additionally a [``CODEOWNERS``](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) file *MAY* be included in the root of your repository.

 A project is *RECOMMENDED* to be open to contributions from the open source community (pull requests/merge requests/patches), the maintainer is responsible for reviewing those.
 It is *RECOMMENDED* to provide a ``CONTRIBUTE.md``